 All Databases Full Records

-If your institution subscribes to multiple products, such as Web of Science and BIOSIS Citation Index, then the name of the product that has precedence within your subscription service will appear at the top of the Full Record.
+If your institution subscribes to multiple products, such as Web of Science Core and BIOSIS Citation Index, then the name of the product that has precedence within your subscription service will appear at the top of the Full Record.

 However, you can view the article of the same title in another database if you have a subscription to the database.
 Go to the Additional Information section in the right-hand column, and then click the product's link.
 In many instances, you may find different field information in that product.